nohli/todo/README.md

 # Todo List App

-This is a very simple todo list app implementing the following features:
+This is a simple app implementing the following features:

 - HTTP-download and parsing of placeholder todos from [JSONPlaceholder](https://jsonplaceholder.typicode.com/todos)
 - Automatically save and load entries with a persistent [Hive](https://pub.dev/packages/hive) storage on the device